 - Canopies may encroach over a public or private sidewalk, shared use path, amenity zone, or planting strip, but no more than four feet from the future back of curb. - 2.
-Canopies shall have a minimum vertical clearance of nine feet. - A horizontal clearance of at least eight feet shall be maintained between canopy supports and between canopy supports and any building facade. - 4.
+Canopies shall have a minimum vertical clearance of nine feet. - 3.
+A horizontal clearance of at least eight feet shall be maintained between canopy supports and between canopy supports and any building facade. - 4.
 For buildings in existence prior to the adoption of these TOD Districts, canopy posts may be located within an amenity zone, a minimum of four feet from the back of curb.
-All other buildings require canopies and all support posts to be located on the property. - 5.
-These standards do not apply to canopies used as canopy signs, which are subject to the canopy sign provisions of Section 15.7.7.C Awning and Canopy Signs.
+All other buildings require canopies and all support posts to be located on the property.